dials/dials/doc/sphinx/advanced_tutorial.rst

       A = UB:    {{-0.0045,  0.0060,  0.0060},
                   { 0.0068,  0.0154, -0.0015},
                   {-0.0153,  0.0051, -0.0024}}

+It is worth looking through this output to understand what the indexing program has done.
+Note that this log (minus the preamble about modified parameters) is automatically captured in the file :file:`dials.index.log`.
+There is also a somewhat more information written into :file:`dials.index.debug.log`, but this is probably only helpful if something has gone wrong and you are trying to track down why.

+Inspecting the log shows that the indexing step is done at fairly low
+resolution: ``Setting d_min: 4.48575618871``.
+The resolution limit of data that can be used in indexing is determined by the size of the 3D FFT grid and the likely maximum cell dimension.
+Here we used :math:`256^3` grid points: ``FFT gridding: (256,256,256)``.
+What follows are five macrocycles of refinement at increasing resolution to bootstrap the indexing solution to as many of the strong reflections as possible.
+In each case you can see that only 4049 reflections are used in the refinement job.
+The diffraction geometry is here described by only 16 parameters (6 for the detector, 1 beam angle, 3 crystal 'misset' angles and 6 triclinic cell parameters).
+The problem is thus hugely overdetermined.
+In order to save time, refinement uses a subset of the input reflections, by default using 50 reflections for every degree of the scan.

+Continuing to look through the log, we see that the first macrocyle of refinement makes a big improvement, reducing the positional RMSDs from 0.38 to 0.03 mm in X and 0.37 to 0.04 mm in Y. The second macrocycle doesn't actually change the model at all.
+After extending to 3.5 Angstroms the current model still predicts all reflections with RMSDs within one third of the pixel size and one third of the angular width.
+Refinement terminates immediately, as by default this is considered a good enough model to proceed.
+This is fairly unusual, and is an indication of the very high quality of this particular dataset.
+After extending to 2.5 Angstroms the current model ceases to be good enough to predict the high resolution reflections.
+Refinement optimises the model until again the predictions are within the RMSD target.
+The same occurs after extending to 1.5 Angstroms.
+In the final macrocyle, the resolution limit is extended to 0.5 Angstroms, well beyond the highest resolution recorded 'strong' spot, which is 1.17 Angstroms.
+Refinement has nothing to do because the current model still predicts with low enough RMSDs right out to the maximum resolution of the dataset.

+Despite the high quality of this data, we notice from the ``Summary statistics`` tables that there there are some outliers appearing as resolution increases, especially in the last two macrocycles.
+In the final macrocyle we see the distribution of positional residuals in the Y direction is tight around the median, except for extreme values both positive and negative of more than 1 mm.
+The angular residuals show a similar pattern with half the data having residuals of less than about 0.14 degrees from the predicted positions, but the extreme is as much as 1.4 degrees from the predicted diffraction angle.
+We are happy with the indexing solution though and will deal with these outliers in the separate refinement step to come later.

 If you want to specify the Bravais lattice for processing (i.e. include the lattice constraints in the refinement) then you need to either specify this